Stability of Einstein and de Sitter Universes in the Quadratic Theory of Modified Gravity: Stability of the de Sitter Universe

 Now we make the perturbation $H_i\to h_i+\delta\xi_i(t) $ in equations (\ref{app1}-\ref{app3}).
 Using the constraint of the zero order equations (\ref{app11}-\ref{app33}) we obtain a system of the nonlinear differential equations for $\delta\xi_i(t)$ where we omit terms of high orders of $\delta\xi_i(t)$.
-Hence, we yield to the following system of the differential equations:
+Hence, we arrive at the following system of the differential equations:

 and

 as well as